-A 10 days/2 weeks immersion/hands-on workshop for new immigrant professional women from different backgrounds of 9 to 13 different countries.
-Participants learn to become ‘innovative thinkers’ through Design Thinking, where they are able to innovate meaningful solution ideas for local companies.
+A 10 days/2-week immersion/hands-on workshop for new immigrant professional women from different backgrounds and cultures.
+Participants learn to become job-ready ‘innovative thinkers’ through Design Thinking & Service Design, where they will discover how to innovate meaningful solution ideas for local companies.

 Design & Facilitate 10 Day Design Thinking Workshop